Beautiful island Pag

 I decided to visit two most prominent places on island Pag: Pag city and Novalja.
 But for sure there are other smaller interesting places on the island, which I may visit next time.

-Pag city is similar to other coastal places in Croatia.
+Pag town is similar to other coastal places in Croatia tourism.
 There is a nice promenade near the sea, and a few interesting sacral objects in the city centre.

 What really impressed me was a beautiful beach located in the city centre.
 I believe it will be even more beautiful during the summer season when the city takes more care about its appearance.